Scenario #1 - Deeper Dive

 • Therefore Rule 12 (Same Tack, Not Overlapped) applies

-• Blue and Yellow are clear astern of each other (Uh oh! ... read Rule 12)
+• Blue and Yellow are clear astern of each other (mmm ... read Rule 12)

 • But neither Blue or Yellow are clear ahead so neither must keep clear at this point! (yet another situation where none of the primary Section A rules apply (except 14)

-• RISK: They are now past each other with no possibility of contact, so the fact that Rule 12 doesn't apply is moot.
+• RISK: They are now past each other with no possibility of contact, so the fact that Rule 12 doesn't tell us who should keep clear is somewhat moot.

 Key Take Aways:

-• In this not an uncommon crossing situation there is a "moment" (about a boat length or so) when Yellow loses their right-of-way at the very moment of possible contact and during that "moment" BOTH must do what they can to avoid a collision.
+• In this not an uncommon crossing situation there is a "moment" (about a boat length or so) when Yellow loses their right-of-way at the very moment of possible contact and during that "moment" BOTH must do what they can to avoid contact (Rule 14).

 • Again, a surprising result and not what your intuition will tell you.